She called it “the spin cycle.”

 The Question That Changes Everything

 Every couple stuck in a toxic cycle is really asking the same question.
-It’s not “Why do we keep fighting?”
-It’s not “Who’s right and who’s wrong?”
+It is not “Why do we keep fighting?”
+It is not “Who is right and who is wrong?”

 The real question is the one Dr. Sue Johnson says lives at the heart of every love relationship: